in

 Barry White’s Children

-White had two children with his first wife by the time they were sixteen, ending up with four.
+White had two children with his first wife Mary by the time they were sixteen, ending up with four.
 One of the sons from his first marriage, Darryl White, sued in 2017 after reporting being cut off financially from the estate.

-The singer also had four children with his second wife, Glodean James.
-One son, MacKevin, worked in White’s publishing administration.
 The second, Barry Jr., was White’s manager and played in the Love Unlimited Orchestra.
 His daughter, Shaherah, worked as his assistant.

 White fathered a daughter with Gurtha Allen, though his daughter did not learn White was her father until her teenage years.
 Eventually, she received help from him and changed her last name to White.
 She sued the estate in 2016 after she stopped receiving money.